google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 ![Notification with Image on Chrome on Linux.](./images/notification-screenshots/desktop/chrome-image.png){: .center-image }

-On Android the cropping and ratio is different.
+On Android the cropping and ratio are different.

 ![Notification with Image on Chrome for Android.](./images/notification-screenshots/mobile/chrome-image.png){: .center-image }